johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2014-06-01-migrating-from-angularjs-to-angularts.md

 ![](http://4.bp.blogspot.com/-DZcJ-YANHAE/U4b6Yd4Zr7I/AAAAAAAAAlM/SYpK8RFSVgg/s1600/TypeScriptDialog.png)

-](<http://4.bp.blogspot.com/-DZcJ-YANHAE/U4b6Yd4Zr7I/AAAAAAAAAlM/SYpK8RFSVgg/s1600/TypeScriptDialog.png>)And these are the TypeScript specific additions that Visual Studio has made to `PoorClaresAngular.csproj`:
+And these are the TypeScript specific additions that Visual Studio has made to `PoorClaresAngular.csproj`:

 ```xml
 <Import